RetroIndieJosh/renpac/STANDARDS.md

 - when no logical order is required, order alphabetically

+## Logging

+- INFO: informing a technical user about what the software is doing
+- DEBUG: additional information to check things are working
+- begin messages lowercase unless specifying an operation in all caps i.e. DELETE

 ## Config Design

 - user-facing scripts should be as simple as possible